CraftAcademyLabs/ca_course/week3/portfolio_challenge/2_styling_and_content.md

 ## Styling

 Tailwind comes with a LOT of predefined classes and can be a bit overwhelming.
 While writing this documentation, I did spend some time on [CodePen](https://codepen.io/) looking for some good UI examples to look at.
-I came up with the following styling that you are welcome to use (You can, of course, give your portfolio your own look and feel by compining the available classes on your own, or write some on your own).
+I came up with the following styling that you are welcome to use (You can, of course, give your portfolio your own look and feel by combining the available classes on your own, or write some on your own).

 In `index.jsx` you can modify the `return` with the following markup: